hotwax/oms-documentation/documents/retail-operations/job-manager/troubleshooting/duplicate-job-scheduled.md

    - Open the Job Manager app in HotWax Commerce.
    - Navigate to the Job Manager > `Order` page (for the example provided).
 For example, If the duplicacy arises in another area like Brokering, navigate to the corresponding section, such as `Job Manager` > Brokering.
 2. **Identify Duplicated Jobs:**
    - Traverse all jobs and identify those with overlapping schedules.
-For example, Approve Order scheduled every 5 minutes and "Approve Sales Order" scheduled every 15 minutes.
+For example, `Approve Order` is scheduled every 5 minutes, and `Approve Sales Order" is scheduled every 15 minutes.

 #### Resolve the Issue:
 1. **Compare Jobs:**
    - Compare both jobs to understand their functionality and attributes.
 2. **Disable Duplicated Job:**
-   - Terminate or remove the duplicated job causing the exception and the one that is outdated:
+   - Terminate or remove the duplicated job causing the exception and the one that is outdated.
  	- Click on the job to open its details.
- 	- Click the "Disable" button to deactivate the job.
+ 	- Click the `Disable` button to deactivate the job.
 3. **Verify Job Termination:**
-   - Navigate to the pipeline page and search for the disabled job to ensure the problematic job is successfully disabled.
+   - Navigate to the `pipeline` page and search for the disabled job to ensure the problematic job is successfully disabled.

 By following these detailed steps, you can effectively troubleshoot and ensure a smooth job execution process, minimize system performance issues, and maintain accurate data management.